All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Prepping too much food.
 Your appetite is smaller now.
 Start with 3-4 days of meals and see how much you actually eat before scaling up.
 Wasted food is discouraging.

 • Ignoring food safety.
 Prepped meals last 3-4 days in the fridge.
-If you are not going to eat it within that window, freeze it immediately.
+If you aren't going to eat it within that window, freeze it immediately.
 GLP-1 patients are already prone to nausea, and questionable leftovers will make it worse.

 • Making everything bland.
 Some patients avoid seasoning because of nausea fears.
 But bland food kills motivation to eat.
 Use herbs, spices, citrus, and moderate seasoning to keep meals appealing.

 • Forgetting hydration.
-Prep is not just about food.
+Prep isn't just about food.
 Fill water bottles and keep them in the fridge.
 Add lemon or cucumber for flavor.
 Dehydration is a common and overlooked issue on GLP-1 medication.

 Frequently Asked Questions